grafana/scenes/docusaurus/docs/scene-app-drilldown.md

 ### Complete example

-Below you will find the complete code for the scene app with drilldowns:
+Below you'll find the complete code for a Scenes app with drill-down pages:

 ```tsx
 import { urlUtil } from '@grafana/data';